rick-heig/nvme_csd/platforms/README.md

 ## Other platforms

+### Wanted !

+We are looking for the following boards : Acorn SRQL, RHS Nitefury/Litefury, Aller A7, Bittware 250-M2D, or any M.2 based FPGA board.

+If you send us one we will try porting the NVMe CSD project to it !

 ### Supported but not tested

 The following platforms should be supported (non exhaustive list) but were not tested by us :